 What user stories are and what they are not; strengths and limitations

 Tips for creating effective user stories in Scrum

 Product owners, product managers, business analysts, requirements engineers, UX designers, and project managers.
 Attendees should have a basic knowledge of Scrum.

 Start and End Times

 Both days start at 9:00.
 The first day ends at 17:00 and the second day at 16:30.

-You can pay by credit card or invoice.
+You can pay by credit card or by invoice.
 If you have any questions, please contact email@example.com.

 Following the successful completion of the course, each participant will be designated a Certified Scrum Product Owner (CSPO).
-This certification includes a two-year membership Scrum Alliance, where member–only material and information is available.
+There is no test or exam at the end of the course.
+The certification includes a two-year membership with the Scrum Alliance, which gives you access to member–only material and information.
 For more information on the certification please visit the Scrum Alliance CSPO page.